The 2018 Best Font Manager for Mac (We Actually Tested Them)

 Availability and pricing

 As of now, Typeface 2 is available for macOS only.
 If you have a device running macOS 10.11 or higher, you can download and install this program.
-As far as the pricing is concerned, Typeface 2 is priced at $19.99.
+As far as the pricing is concerned, Typeface 2 is $19.99 from the Mac App Store, or $9.99/mo on Setapp.
 We think the price-tag is completely reasonable, compared to the features you get.
 If you are still unsure, you can check out the free trial before purchasing.

 After testing Typeface 2 for quite some time and comparing it with competition, we still believe that it’s the best font manager for everyone.
 It has design and features that work for newbies and professionals alike.